insertmike/sem/use-cases/use-case-5.md

-# USE CASE: 5 Add new employee's details
+# USE CASE: 5 The top N populated countries in a continent where N is provided by the user.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an HR advisor I want to add a new employee's details so that I can ensure the new employee is paid.
+As a Developer I want to produce a report the top N populated countries in a continent where N is provided by the user.
+So that I can see which countries are in the top N of the most populated in a continent.

+---

-### Scope
+### Scope </h3> Organisation

-Company.
+---

-### Level
+### Level </h3> Primary task

-Primary task.
+---

-### Preconditions
+### Preconditions </h3> Database contains all of the country data.

-We have the new employee's details.
-Database allows to add new employee's details.
+---

-### Success End Condition
+### Success End Condition </h3> A report is available for the organisation.

-Employee's details are added therefor he can be paid.
+---

-### Failed End Condition
+### Failed End Condition </h3> No report is produced.

-Employee's details are not added.
+---

-### Primary Actor
+### Primary Actor </h3> Organisation.

-HR Advisor.

-### Trigger

-A new employee is hired.
+---

+### Trigger </h3> A request for country information by top in descending order by population by continent to sent to organisation.

+---

 ## MAIN SUCCESS SCENARIO

-1. A new employee is hired.
-2. HR advisor captures name of the role to get salary information for.
-3. HR advisor extracts current salary information of all employees of the given role.
+1. Organisation requests country information of top N in a continent (desc. order by population)
+2. Developer extracts current country information.
-4. HR advisor provides report to finance.
+3. Developer provides report to organisation.

+---

 ## EXTENSIONS

-3. **Role does not exist**:
-    i.
-HR advisor informs finance no role exists.
+None.

 ## SUB-VARIATIONS